Monthly "Stamp News" Market Tipster Column

 Arthur Gray heard of it, and was ecstatic to get a copy from me of the "pulped" supplement for his collection.
 I asked him why, and he said "I collect varieties on stamps, and I certainly want a copy of this for my files - heck it is a printer's error after all!"

 So if Arthur thinks they were collectible, I figured others would too!
 I kept a few aside, to mail out with this special package.
 Other than those getting them from me, and Arthur's personal copy, none now exist.

 Also included in the package from me are TWO copies of the SUPERB reprint sheet of the magnificent Kangaroo bi-colour essay sheetlet, printed on thick heavy card ... which is now a sought after item in itself, and has sold for $A187.50 each on ebay.

-Price $A150 for the package above + shipping.
+Price $A225 for the package above, plus shipping.
 All credit cards accepted.
 ONE only available now.
 If just sold, you are Number #1 on Waitlist!

 Arthur Gray and Glen Stephens, Sydney, chatting at the pre-auction dinner.

 Glen Stephen's Page 1 article on the sale March 26, 2007 in "Linn's Stamp News".

 Glen Stephens April 2007 feature article in "The Philatelic Exporter" - published in the UK.

 Full Time Stamp Dealer in Australia for 40 years.
 Life Member - American Stamp Dealers' Association.
 (ASDA - New York) Also Member - Philatelic Traders' Society (London) and IFSDA (Switzerland) and many other Global philatelic bodies